1915

 "Don’t you dare die before you finish that," snapped someone behind him, ice shards clanging against their shimmering shield.

-Spells rang.
-Someone screamed.
-Qorash shoved the last of his aether into the machine.
-Locks unlatched with a series of cold, satisfying clicks.
+"I am trying!"
+Qorash wheezed, shoving the absolute last dregs of his aether into the machine.
+Locks unlatched.
+Cold, satisfying clicks.
 Nearly there.

 "Your turn."